Sweaty Palms Treatment with Botox

 While it may not be as visible as face sweat, excessive sweating of the palms can be troublesome, mortifying, and in extreme cases, debilitating.
 It can make business interactions awkward, interfere in romantic moments, and even make it difficult to do simple things like grip your car’s steering wheel, turn a doorknob, or use your smart phone.
 Sweaty palms treatment with Botox can help.

-Watch Dr. Rajagopal use Botox to eliminate sweaty palms:
+Watch Dr. Rajagopal use of Botox on sweaty palms:

 Excessive sweating of the palms (also called palmar hyperhidrosis) can be caused by neurologic, metabolic, or other systemic diseases, but often it is an isolated issue for otherwise healthy people.
 Sometimes triggers, like hot weather or anxiety, cause the sweating, but often there is no obvious cause, which means that it can happen at any time.

 Botox is a safe, long-lasting method to treat excessive sweating of the palms—one which can significantly improve your symptoms.
 When Botox is injected into your skin, it blocks the acetylcholine receptors that activate your sweat glands, disabling your ability to sweat in the areas where the Botox has been injected.
 This sweaty palms treatment has been in use for many years, and studies that have been conducted on its long-term effects have had very positive results.

 Botox for sweaty palms treatment typically takes less than half an hour, but the effects can last for up to 12 months (although it is possible that you may need two, or in some cases three, treatments per year, depending on the case).
 The injections can be a little painful in the hands because palms have so many nerve endings—but the needles used are tiny, and nerve blocks can be used to numb the hands first, making the procedure much more comfortable for you.